 - The sales team sees the CRM system as a burden and not a tool of opportunity

-There is a direct link between CRM usage and great salespeople.
+There is a direct link between intense CRM usage and great salespeople.
 These salespeople integrate the CRM into their business day and will use the CRM as a business tool of advantage.

-The basic fact of commercial real estate is that you must keep in contact with a lot of people, and you cannot do that from the back of your diary.
+The basic fact of commercial real estate is that you must keep in contact with many people, and you cannot do that from the back of your diary.

-CRM systems do not have to be expensive, and in the first instance you should choose something that is easy to use and migrate information to and from.
+CRM systems do not have to be expensive, and in the first instance, choose something easy to use and migrate databank information to and from.
 One of the biggest frustrations with many CRM systems is their inability to merge information from another data source.